Watch as our favorite bartenders go through the process together of making a cocktail. Be sure to watch until the very end for a special cheers!

 Besides making a cocktail that tastes fantastic, Brian understands the importance of aesthetics.
 Just look at that mug and the gorgeous edible anisette flower and mint leaf that tops the drink.
 Great work Brian- you “get it.” 🙂

 If you’ve never been to Post 390 in the Back Bay, grab your phone, pull up your Open Table app and book the next available reservation.
-This Back Bay restaurant has the feel of a secret gem you discovered in the country side, tucked away in a lovely inn.
+This Back Bay restaurant has the feel of a secret gem you discovered in the countryside, tucked away in a lovely inn.
 Why such a gem?
 Because it features fresh food from the little farm just up the road.

-Part of the reason why Post 390 is such a cozy little gem, is that they actually do feature a farm-to-table menu from local farms.
-If that didn’t make the country gem feel real enough, perhaps the fact that they will deliver picnic baskets to you and your guest within Boston solidifies their reputation as take purveyor of local, innovative, and simply delicious fresh food.
+Part of the reason why Post 390 is such a cozy little gem, is that they do feature a farm-to-table menu from local farms.
+If that didn’t make the country gem feel real enough, perhaps the fact that they will deliver picnic baskets to you and your guest within Boston solidifies their reputation as the purveyor of local, innovative, and simply delicious fresh food.